 Computing is at the centre of teaching in Bishopstone.
-We are fortunate to have an SLE Teacher - Mr Anley, who also leads computing across Swindon as part of the RIG group and is a Level 2 CAS Master Teacher.
-This means we are always at the forefront of current best practise.
+Unfortunately we have just lost our SLE Teacher - Mr Anley, who also leads computing across Swindon as part of the RIG group and is a Level 2 CAS Master Teacher. as he has decided to move into Secondary.
+However he is currently on call for any support that require allowing us to continue to be at the forefront of current best practise.
 We have a selection of desktops, tablets (iPads and Android) and many other forms of technology.

 We enjoy a range of software from the core packages through to Scratch / Kodu, and even Augmented Reality!
 Hardware such as high-definition visualizers, a Green-screen studio, Lego robotics and MaKey MaKey technology interface kits help to extend the range of this exciting subject.